-I also hope that as you learn more about the physical laws governing the universe, your appreciation for the order, simplicity and complexity of God's creations will increase.
+I also hope that as you learn more about the physical laws governing the universe you will learn to recognize physics principles at work in the world around you, and that your appreciation for the order, simplicity and complexity of God's creations will increase.
 I sincerely believe that one can come to know the Creator better by studying His creations.
-I have been struck by these three quotes; hopefully they will be as meaningful to you as they are to me.
+Along those lines, I have been struck by these three quotes: